andylamp/dotfiles/notes/zfs.md

 # ZFS notes

 This note describes how to create a [zfs][1] pool with some minor tweaks that I did with mine.
+Why `zfs`?
+For start, see [here][5].
 It is meant to be a reference mostly to me, rather than anyone else - so do not treat it as a comprehensive manual.

 ## Installing zfs